consulo/consulo-dev.github.io/docs/user_interface_components/user_interface_components.md

 > **TIP** Use [UI Inspector](/reference_guide/internal_actions/internal_ui_inspector.md) to locate the underlying Swing component implementation or to inspect an existing UI at runtime.

-Please refer to [Writing short and clear](https://jetbrains.design/intellij/text/writing_short/) in _Consulo UI Guidelines_ on writing UI-related texts.
+Please refer to _Consulo UI Guidelines_ on writing UI-related texts.

 The following components are particularly noteworthy: